Fort Myers Distracted Driving Lawyer

 Texting especially is targeted in the bulk of anti-distracted driving campaigns for two reasons:

 - It encompasses all three kinds of distraction (visual, manual and cognitive);

 - It has become widespread (more than three-quarters of Americans have smartphones, including 92 percent of 18-to-29-year-olds – one of the most at-risk driving cohorts, according to the Pew Research Center).

 The National Highway Traffic Safety Administration (NHTSA) estimates nearly 3,500 people die annually in distracted driving accidents.

-When distracted driving causes a crash, The Garvin Law Firm’s auto accident attorneys in Fort Myers can help you fight for compensation.
-It’s important to hire the best injury attorney you can find because distracted driving is not as easily proven as, say, drunk driving.
+When distracted driving causes a crash, Garvin Law Firm’s auto accident attorneys in Fort Myers can help you fight for compensation.
+It is important to hire the best injury attorney you can find because distracted driving is not as easily proven as, say, drunk driving.
 Unless the offending motorist has admitted to it, establishing driver distraction often requires extensive investigation.

 Our dedicated injury lawyers can formulate an optimal legal strategy to maximize your chances of success in a securing a favorable settlement or verdict.Florida’s Distracted Driving Law

-- Keeping your pets and children safely secured so they aren’t moving around inside the vehicle, possibly capitalizing your attention.
+- Keeping your pets and children safely secured so they are not moving around inside the vehicle, possibly capitalizing your attention.